mattpascoe/dotfiles/README.md

 --------
 Started using the .macos file or similar from https://github.com/mathiasbynens/dotfiles

+Simply run the .macos file to enable its settings

 The following is a list of 'crap I do' to a new mac, maybe one day this is a set of 'default' plist settings.

 * enable internet accounts